Smarter Data Delivery in virtual environments

-To find out more see: Napatech OVS Acceleration Solution
+To find out more see: Napatech SmartNIC Solutions Virtual Switch Acceleration.

 Data processing, like encryption and compression, can be extremely intensive when performed in software and require a tremendous amount of CPU cores.
 By offloading these functions to accelerated NIC hardware it is possible to significantly increase performance and free CPU cores to support more virtual functions on the same server.

-Tests have shown that hardware acceleration performance can be improved up to 40 times compared to execution in software resulting in significant cost-savings and greater efficiency.
+Tests have shown that hardware offload performance can be improved up to 40 times compared to execution in software resulting in significant cost-savings and greater efficiency.

-To find out more see: Napatech Hardware Acceleration solution
+To find out more see: Napatech Hardware Offload Solution.

 Additional Virtualization Resources